 January Intern Cohort Brings Josselyn’s 2025–2026 Training Class to 35

-Josselyn marked an important milestone this month with the arrival of its January intern cohort.
-On January 12, eight new interns began their training, expanding the 2025–2026 intern class to a total of 35 graduate-level trainees.
+Josselyn marked an important milestone this month as eight new interns began training on January 12, bringing the 2025–2026 intern class to a total of 35 graduate-level trainees.

 The January cohort reflects Josselyn’s phased approach to onboarding interns, with start dates intentionally distributed throughout the year.